-Do those with parental respon Yes / No

-If not, why not?

-If yes, what did they say?

-NOTE: Those with parental re esponsibility should not be co ntacted by anyone in the school if this

-could place the pupil at risk.
-Speak to the DSL first.

-Does the pupil have any visible injury or have they told you they have been injured?

-If so, has medical advice been sought?

-If the pupil has a visible injury, please indicate the location on the body map (Appendix 6) and staple the body map to this form.

-Has any action already been taken in relation to this

-concern (eg pupil taken out

-of class)

-Name and position of the Day, date and time

-person this record was this person

-handed to received this recor d

-If not the DSL please explain

-why

-Your name: Your signature :

-Your position in school Date and time of this record

-service together with a control If you have used addition this form and write the mand this form to the Determination that the DSL is unavailable had a lif you do not have certain of the school staff please provontact telephone number all sheets to complete this recumber of additional sheets he signated Safeguarding Lead found it their deputy, the Head on information, such as the pupt to complete the information cord of concern, place ere For your school beform, as a final option, ease staple them to ore you go home.
-If your line manager
+Do those with parental responsibility know this form has been completed?
+Yes / No If not, why not?
+If yes, what did they · NOTE: Those with parental responsibility should not be contacted by anyone in the school if this could place the pupil at risk.
+Speak to the DSL first. injured? , e injury or have they told you they have e been Yes / No If so, has medical ac been sought? lvice If the pupil has a visible injury, please indicate the location on the body map (Appendix 6) and staple the body map to this form.
+Has any action alrea taken in relation to t concern (eg pupil ta of class) this Name and position of person this record whanded to /as Day, date and time this person received this reco If not the DSL please why explain Your name: Your signature : Your position in school Date and time of this record t If you are not a member of the school staff please provide details of your school/agency or service together with a contact telephone number If you have used additional sheets to complete this record of concern, please staple them to this form and write the number of additional sheets here Hand this form to the Designated Safeguarding Lead for your school before you go home.
+If the DSL is unavailable hand it their deputy, the Head or, as a final option, your line manager If you do not have certain information, such as the pupil's date of birth, do not delay handing in the form.
+Ask the DSL to complete the information